Florida ghost towns? How does a ghost town even exist in one of the fastest growing states in our country?

-Many of these towns barely got off the ground when they collapsed during the Florida land sale bust that preceded the Great Depression.
+Many of these towns barely got off the ground when they collapsed during the Florida land sale bust that preceded the Great Depression in 1929.

 As natural resources were exhausted or economic depression, hurricanes, and freezes slammed into the state, many of these towns folded and mostly disappeared.

 Railroads closed, highways were built that bypassed the town, other things happened that made the town only a footnote in history.

 As you drive around Florida it might be fun for you to know a bit about the ghost towns you are near.

 Sometimes you will see a sign or a historical marker, but usually you won't even know you are in one.